-Table XI Design Director, Zeke Binion, walks through a user flow in the Product Design Workshop with Chicago Ideas.
+Table XI product designer, Zeke Binion, walks through a user flow in the Product Design Workshop with Chicago Ideas.

 To find out what messaging and features would clarify CI’s purpose and spark user engagement, we started with a week-long Google design sprint to explore ways CI could stand out as a global platform for ideas.
 Over the five days, we prototyped solutions and validated them with the influential people CI hopes to reach.
 Together, we determined the three most pressing needs:

 The new site allows CI to lead with events and ticket sales in the run-up to its festival, then switch to promoting its other initiatives during the rest of the year.
 And it works flawlessly on mobile, so anyone can access innovative ideas and events with a few taps on their phone.

 Great design needs great content, and to get it the CI team needed a content management system (CMS) that worked for them.
 When we came onto the project in May of 2013, there was no CMS at all.
 Every content and landing page was hardcoded by developers, so CI had to make a special request for every little change.